Vine Copula based portfolio level conditional risk measure forecasting: Case Study

 \section{Case Study}

-In the following we provide a case study performing the conditional risk measure estimation approach using the newly designed \textit{portvine} package\footnote{Notably all the source code for the upcoming analyses is also publicly available on GitHub at \href{https://github.com/EmanuelSommer/PortvineThesis}{https://github.com/EmanuelSommer/PortvineThesis}.}.
+In the following we provide an exemplary case study performing the conditional risk measure estimation approach using the newly designed \textit{portvine} package \footnote{The source code for the upcoming analyses is also publicly available on GitHub at \href{https://github.com/EmanuelSommer/PortvineThesis}{https://github.com/EmanuelSommer/PortvineThesis}.}.
+This is only an excerpt of much more exhaustive case studies presented in \cite{SommerThesis}.
+An overview of the main topics covered in those can be found in Figure \ref{fig:casestudyintro}.
+The comparisons in the unconditional case were performed using the comparative backtests introduced in \cite{noldeESbacktest} and are discussed for this application in Section 8.2 of \cite{SommerThesis}.

+In addition, we have added a small proof of concept simulation study in the \ref{app:simstudy}.
+There we examine the performance of the unconditional approach under the assumption that the ARMA-GARCH models can adequately model the marginals and that the dependency structure can be estimated via a vine copula.
+The obtained results do not indicate any structural failure of the approach in the unconditional case.
+Due to the same set of assumptions and the rigorous derivation of the conditional sampling from the D-vine via the Rosenblatt transform the results should translate very well to the conditional case.